teefah/IND3156/README.md

 Code
 ----------------------------------------------------------------------------------------------------------------------------

 Below you'll find the relevant lines of the modified code and explain what they each mean.
-Then, I'll modify it to [...]
+Then, I'll modify it to plot the data and frequencies.

 ```implicit real*8 (a-h,o-z)```